gsora/blog.gsora.xyz-hugo/content/about.md

 My audio gear consists of:
  - Fiio F9 Pro IEMs
  - Fiio E17K, used as desktop DAC/AMP
+ - Sony NW-A35 DAP with a 128GB microSD filled with high-quality FLACs
  - Sennheiser HD 380 Pro
  - M-Audio Fast Track Pro, mostly used to capture guitar and mix